• RAE •

 Where is MiddleGate?

-The Serpent's Spell, Amber Ambrosia, Fish & Sphinx and Kingdom of Trolls are all set in never-never-now in the secret city of MiddleGate, tucked away and hidden in Winnipeg's Exchange District in Manitoba, Canada.
+THE SERPENT'S SPELL, AMBER AMBROSIA, FISH & SPHINX, AND THE KINGDOM OF TROLLS are set in never-never-now in the secret city of MiddleGate, tucked away and hidden in Winnipeg's Exchange District in Manitoba, Canada.

 Where is Winnipeg, you ask?
 It's practically at the centre of North America!

 And the magical portal to the world of MiddleGate is through Winnipeg's historic Kelly House.
-A lot of the action happens at the snake dens of Narcisse, Manitoba too.
+In THE SERPENT'S SPELL, a lot of the action happens at the snake dens of Narcisse, Manitoba too.

 Where do your ideas come from?